burcakotlu/GLANET/docs/source/tutorial.rst

 -wiso
 ^^^^^
-If this option is specified, GLANET performs random interval generation using random interval selection from corresponding isochore family pool.
+If this option is specified, GLANET performs random interval generation using random interval selected from corresponding isochore family pool.
 If you do not set anything, default option is :option:`-woiso`.
 See also `-woiso`_.